Judgment Day: Truth vs. Myth

 Law of God vs. the Law of Man

 One of the tragic aspects of religion is its absurd belief that God is going to use the Laws He gave to ancient Israel, to judge modern humans.
 In the age of the Bible, the Romans and Greeks etc. were not subject to the Law God gave to ancient Israel; yet, two thousand years later, religion claims that modern humans are subject to judgment under that Law.
 They would have us believe that God is going to raise humans from the dead, judge them according to the Law He gave to the ancient Israelites, and burn those who fail that judgment in an eternal fire.
-It is absurd to suggest that God is going to judge modern humans by a law that hasn’t been in effect for over two thousand years.
+It is absurd to suggest that God is going to judge modern humans by a law that hasn’t been in effect (on earth) for over two thousand years.
 As for burning people in an eternal fire, even a shallow study of that doctrine will prove it to be false.

 Sinners vs. Criminals